Public-private partnership imperative to fulfil human rights agenda in Pakistan

 -

-Public-private partnership imperative to fulfil human rights agenda in PakistanBy Myra ImranJanuary 13, 2017Print : Islamabad
+Public-private partnership imperative to fulfil human rights agenda in PakistanBy Myra ImranJanuary 13, 2017Print : National

 She emphasised that women constitute almost 50 per cent of our population.
 “So progress could not be made without ensuring conducive environment for them which is free from exploitation, abuse and violence,” she said.